 Performance data quoted represent past performance; past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance of the Fund may be higher or lower than the performance quoted.
 Performance data current to the most recent month end may be obtained by calling (866) 236-0050.
 An investment should not be made solely on returns.
-The Adviser has contractually agreed to waive certain fees through June 30, 2021.
-Performance prior to December 1, 2016 is that of another investment vehicle (the Predecessor Fund) before the commencement of the Fund’s operations.
-The Predecessor Fund was converted into the Fund on November 30, 2016.
-The Predecessor Fund’s performance shown includes the deduction of the Predecessor Fund’s actual operating expenses.
-In addition, the Predecessor Fund’s performance shown has been recalculated using the management fee that applies to the Fund, which has the effect of reducing the Predecessor Fund’s performance.
-The Predecessor Fund was not a registered mutual fund and so was not subject to the same operating expenses or investment and tax restrictions as the Fund.
-If it had been, the Predecessor Fund’s performance may have been lower.
-The Fund’s gross expense ratio was 1.25% and net expense ratio was 1.13% as of June 30, 2019.
+The Fund’s gross expense ratio was 1.27% and net expense ratio was 1.16% as of March 31, 2020.
 The net expense ratio is applicable to investors.
 The Adviser has contractually agreed to waive certain fees through June 30, 2021.

-We thank you for your continued confidence in our management, and we welcome any questions or comments you may have.
+We thank you for your continued confidence in our management.

 This commentary contains the current opinions of the author as of the date above, which are subject to change at any time.
 This commentary has been distributed for informational purposes only and is not a recommendation or offer of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.